algebraic-solving/AlgebraicSolving.jl/README.md

 ## Documentation and Examples

-You can find a detailed documentation including examples at https://algebraic-solving.github.io/ .
+You can find a detailed documentation including various examples at https://algebraic-solving.github.io/ .